Impact

 Risk and Exploitability

-With a CVSS score of 5.3 the vulnerability is moderate; the EPSS score is not available, so the likely exploitation frequency cannot be quantified.
+With a CVSS score of 5.3 the vulnerability is moderate; the EPSS score of 0.00016 is very low, indicating a minimal probability of exploitation.
 It is not listed in the CISA KEV catalog.
 An attack would require the ability to upload a Sieve script, which can be achieved via the public ManageSieve interface or by local file access.
 The attacker’s script can then consume more CPU time than permitted, leading to measurable performance degradation.

 OpenCVE Enrichment